victorjonsson/jQuery-Form-Validator/README.md

 ## Changelog

+### 2.1.x
+ * E-mail validation support .eu top domain
+ * Improvements in server validation
+ * Now possible to re-initiate the validation.
+This makes it possible to dynamically change the form and then call $.validate() again to refresh the validation (issue #59)

 ### 2.1.15
  * E-mail addresses can now contain + symbol
  * Correction of the US states in validation "federatestate"